 I am a child of New England, of New Hampshire birch and Maine lakes.
 I am bi-coastal, with a piece of my heart in Morocco and a large part of my soul throughout the Arab world.
 I have traveled to more countries than I can count, met more incredible people that I could’ve ever dreamed, and have impressed my five-year-old self beyond her wildest imagination.

 I am passionate about the idea of the Internet as a facilitator for global connections, and, as such, I believe that it must be as free and accessible as possible.
 To that end, I currently serve as the Director for International Freedom of Expression at the Electronic Frontier Foundation, where my work focuses on such issues as online censorship, corporate social responsibility, bloggers’ rights, and mass surveillance.
 I am a frequent public speaker on those and other topics, including digital security and gender and tech.

-I write a regular column on the intersection of technology and government control for Al Jazeera, and have been published by, among others, the New York Times, the Guardian, the Atlantic, Slate, the New Statesman, Die Zeit, and Al Jazeera.
+My writing has been published by, among others, the New York Times, the Guardian, the Atlantic, Slate, the New Statesman, Die Zeit, and Al Jazeera.
 I contributed chapters to the recent volumes Beyond WikiLeaks: Implications for the Future of Communications, Journalism & Society (Palgrave MacMillan); State Power 2.0: Authoritarian Entrenchment and Political Engagement Worldwide (Ashgate Publishing; co-authored with Katherine Maher); Überwachtes Netz; and the upcoming Encyclopedia of Social Media and Politics (CQ Press/Sage Reference); and the upcoming The Participatory Condition (University of Minnesota Press).
 Once upon a time, I wrote a travel guide to Morocco.
 I am also featured prominently in the film #ChicagoGirl: The Social Network Takes on a Dictator.